openmultiplayer/web/frontend/docs/scripting/functions/NPC_EnableReloading.md

 - When enabled, the NPC will automatically reload when its clip is empty
 - When disabled, the NPC will not reload and will eventually run out of ammo in clip
 - The reload time can be customized with `NPC_SetWeaponReloadTime`
-- This setting affects the realism of NPC combat behavior

 ## Related Functions